-This year’s Newcomers entry, features a great mix of rising roads stars, high calibre IRRC competitors and ambitious overseas riders all entered.
+This year’s Newcomers entry, is in my opinion the strongest since 2014 with a great mix of rising roads stars, high calibre IRRC competitors and ambitious overseas riders all entered.

-Given his proven race craft, years of IRRC experience behind him, it wouldn’t at all be a surprise to see him in contention for a notable result this month.
+Given his proven roads pedigree, it would not at all be a surprise to see Darryl in contention for Newcomers A success, same applies to Brad Vicars.

 Photo by Nick Wheeler

 Don’t discount as well New Zealand’s Nick Southerwood and Ben Rosendaal, a prominent exponent of Super Twins machinery, plus a podium finisher in February at the famous Paeroa roads venue.

 For all of this year Manx GP newcomers, competing for the first time on the Mountain Course, is a lifetimes ambition.